clojure/tools.cli/README.md

  :errors    ["Unknown option: \"--invalid-opt\""]}
 ```

+**Note** that exceptions are _not_ thrown on parse errors, so errors must be
+handled explicitly after checking the `:errors` entry for a truthy value.

 Please see the [example program](#example-usage) for a more detailed example
 and refer to the docstring of `parse-opts` for comprehensive documentation: